tektoncd/pipeline/docs/resources.md

 1.  `location`: represents the location of the blob storage.
 1.  `type`: represents the type of blob storage.
 For BuildGCS, this value should be set to `build-gcs`
-1.  `artifactType`: represent the type of GCS resource.
+1.  `artifactType`: represent the type of `gcs` resource.
 Right now, we support following types:

 * `ZipArchive`:
-  * ZipArchive indicates that resource fetched is an archive file in the zip format.
+  * ZipArchive indicates that the resource fetched is an archive file in the zip format.
-  * It unzips the archive and places all the files in the directory which is set at runtime.
+  * It unzips the archive and places all the files in the directory, which is set at runtime.
   * `Archive` is also supported and is equivalent to `ZipArchive`, but is deprecated.
 * `TarGzArchive`:
-  * TarGzArchive indicates that resource fetched is a gzipped archive file in the tar format.
+  * TarGzArchive indicates that the resource fetched is a gzipped archive file in the tar format.
-  * It unzips the archive and places all the files in the directory which is set at runtime.
+  * It unzips the archive and places all the files in the directory, which is set at runtime.
 * [`Manifest`](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/gcs-fetcher#source-manifests):
-  * Manifest indicates that resource should be fetched using a source manifest file.
+  * Manifest indicates that the resource should be fetched using a source manifest file.

-Private buckets other than ones accessible by
-[TaskRun Service Account](./taskruns.md#service-account) can not be configured as storage resources for BuildGCS Storage Resource right now.
+Private buckets other than the ones accessible by a [TaskRun Service Account](./taskruns.md#service-account) can not be configured as `storage` resources for the `build-gcs` storage resource right now.
 This is because the container image [gcr.io/cloud-builders//gcs-fetcher](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/gcs-fetcher) does not support configuring secrets.

 ### Cloud Event Resource

-The Cloud Event Resource represents a [cloud event](https://github.com/cloudevents/spec) that is sent to a target `URI` upon completion of a `TaskRun`.
+The `cloudevent` resource represents a [cloud event](https://github.com/cloudevents/spec) that is sent to a target `URI` upon completion of a `TaskRun`.
-The Cloud Event Resource sends Tekton specific events; the body of the event includes the entire TaskRun spec plus status; the types of events defined for now are:
+The `cloudevent` resource sends Tekton specific events; the body of the event includes the entire `TaskRun` spec plus status; the types of events defined for now are:

 - dev.tekton.event.task.unknown
 - dev.tekton.event.task.successful
 - dev.tekton.event.task.failed

-Cloud event resources are useful to notify a third party upon the completion and status of a `TaskRun`.
+`cloudevent` resources are useful to notify a third party upon the completion and status of a `TaskRun`.
 In combinations with the [Tekton triggers](https://github.com/tektoncd/triggers) project they can be used to link `Task/PipelineRuns` asynchronously.